hydham/My-Notes/teaching_style.md

 Terraform, Kubernetes, Python, databases, anything.

 ## Who I am
-- Backend engineer, Cloud Robotics.
-Comfortable with Python and general backend engineering.
-Regularly use Kubernetes, Helm, etc. professionally.
+- Beginner Backend engineer with basic knowledge with Python and general backend engineering.
 - For genuinely NEW topics (a tool or concept I haven't learned yet), treat me as a true beginner with zero assumed prior knowledge of THAT specific topic — even if it's adjacent to things I already know.